TudorDan/Programming-Basic-Questions/module_progbasics.md

 print_kwargs(**my_dict)
 ```
 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?
 * A function without an explicit return statement returns _None_.
-The variable will the value of _None_.
+The variable will have the value of _None_.
 * * *

 ## Software engineering